-This festival is mainly a Psytrance event centered around the idea that we can and should all party for peace.
-If electronic tunes and hard-beaten rhythms are what you’re after, there are numerous such parties held all year ‘round although the optimal time for Trance festivals is undoubtedly summer.
+This festival is mainly a Psytrance event with the idea that we can and should all party for peace.
+If electronic tunes and hard-beat rhythms are what you’re after, there are numerous such parties held all year ‘round.
+Although the optimal time for Trance festivals is undoubtedly summer.

 Ramfest, although also open to the alternative string of electronic beats these days, is mostly cut out for well worn hard-rock loving head-bangers.
-They have a tendency to attract international acts and hardly ever cease to deliver a glorious time for those who make an effort to go.
+They have a tendency to attract international acts.
+And hardly ever cease to deliver a glorious time for those who make an effort to go.

-This South African music festival started out as a small, surprisingly well-attended folk-rock party that has since grown so much that it owns a well-deserved spot in the priority list of music lovers in South Africa.
+This South African music festival started out as a small, surprisingly well-attended folk-rock party.
+That has since grown so much that it owns a well-deserved spot in the priority list of music lovers in South Africa.

 Another festival that is well worth a mention is Up the Creek.
-Think about it, a one-band-at-a-time party that is set on a riverbank in Swellendam and promises to bring you only the very best local acts during the peak of summer.
+Think about it, a one-band-at-a-time party that is set on a riverbank in Swellendam.
+And promises to bring you only the very best local acts during the peak of summer.
 What can be better than going up where it’s wetter?

 Rocking the Daisies is one of those gatherings where it is clear that the organizers were careful to think through to even the finest details.
-They feature all kinds of creature-comforts such as a pampering tent, wine tastings and a playground for the little ones.
+They feature all kinds of creature-comforts.
+Such as a pampering tent, wine tastings and a playground for the little ones.

 Moreover the festival plays off in the tiny town of Darling, a place one might just want to pay a visit if ‘quaint’ and ‘historic’ are attributes that pique your interest.

 If ever there was a festival with a cause, the Big Blues Music Festival is it.
 Kleinmond finds itself happily visited by all kinds of blues lovers whose ticket money fuel the fodder of the communal cannon.